jprochazka/adsb-receiver/bash/extras/PLAN.md

 - Old password hashes must be verified against the new Python auth stack.
 If incompatible, import users as locked/admin-disabled and require password reset rather than silently creating unusable accounts.
 - Importing large positions tables can be slow.
 Use batched inserts and progress logging.
 - Existing target data creates merge conflicts.
 Default to skip duplicates and log them rather than destructive replacement.
+- lighttpd may already own port 80 on old installs.
+The installer must discover/export legacy data before stopping it, and should disable rather than purge lighttpd by default so rollback remains possible.
+- Nginx takeover can temporarily break the old portal if new Nginx config/start fails.
+Add best-effort rollback and clear failure messaging.
 - RRD file compatibility depends on existing graph definitions.
 Copying files is low-risk, but graph readers must tolerate legacy filenames/layouts.

 ## Open Questions Before Implementation